BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 </div>
 -->

-We are keeping the cost of attending as low as possible and make sure there are no barriers from the whole computer vision community attending.
+We are keeping the cost of attending as low as possible and ensuring there are no barriers from the whole computer vision community attending.
 We anticipate that UK restrictions will permit national travel to allow attendance.
 While we would welcome attendance from colleagues overseas, unfortunately, <strong>we cannot advise international registration or booking</strong> as the rules on international travel remain unclear.

 <!--
 <div class="alert mt-3 alert-info" style="">